duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_instructions-Improving-RL-baseline.md

 ### Collecting your dataset

+To collect the dataset, follow the instructions [TODO: add instructions]

+In the code, the camera images for a run will be saved in one numpy array.

+In order to use your dataset to train the perceptual model, you will need to convert the arrays to image files (JPG, PNG, JPEG).
+Then, make a ![.txt] file containing the paths to the images you want to include for training your model.
+You can check the [make_txt.py](https://github.com/lifetheater57/DARLA/blob/duckietown-rl/utils/make_txt.py) script as a helper.
 ### Training the perceptual model
 You will be using the DARLA submodule.
 Check that the version you are using is the same as (here)[https://github.com/lifetheater57/DARLA/tree/duckietown-rl].